 Determination of a student's eligibility and provision of services for home/hospital instruction shall be made in compliance with applicable statutes and regulations.
-In accordance with KRS 159.030(2), the Board shall require evidence for students exempted from school attendance more than six (6) months.
+In accordance with KRS 159.030(2), the Board shall require evidence for students exempted from school attendance more than three (3) months.
+An exemption shall be reviewed annually.

-At any time based on changes in the student's condition, the home/hospital review committee may schedule a review of the student's continued eligibility for home/hospital instruction.
+At any time based on changes in the student's condition, District personnel may schedule a review of the student's continued eligibility for home/hospital instruction.
 Eligibility for home/hospital instruction shall cease for students placed by the review committee if the student works, plays sports, or participates in extracurricular activities.
-For students with a 504 plan, eligibility for home/hospital instruction shall not cease if the student works, plays sports, or participates in extracurricular activities if participation is consistent with the student's 504 plan.
+For students with a 504 plan, eligibility for home/hospital instruction shall not cease if the student works, plays sports, or participates in extracurricular activities if the student works, plays sports, or participates in extracurricular activities if the student works, plays sports, or participates in extracurricular activities if participation is consistent with the student's 504 plan.